Last Updated on November 16, 2023 by Louisa

 Hawke is used to being a lone wolf and lost the woman who would’ve been his mate many years ago.
 He tells himself that Sienna is too young to handle him.
 But Sienna says otherwise.

-But while they battle with their storms of emotions with each other, they must also prepare for another fight.
+But while they battle their storms of emotions with each other, they must also prepare for another fight.
 A deadly enemy is out to destroy their pack and everything they hold dear.